-Some of these gently remind us of things to which we need to attend, others are just there to provide us with information, but there are a few that warn of serious issues with which you’ll need to act without delay.
+Some of these gently remind us of things to which we need to attend, others are just there to provide us with information.
+There are a few that warn of serious issues with which you’ll need to act without delay.

 Stop-the-car warning lights are the most serious.
-They tell you that something on your car requires you to stop as practically safe to do so and driving further than that could cause serious damage.
+They tell you that something on your car requires you to stop as practically safe to do so.
+Driving any further than that could cause serious damage.

 So you’ve got a light on, now what should you do?
 Your driver’s handbook is a great source of information on what to do next.
 If you’re out on the open road then your roadside assistance company should be able to help.
 Or, you’re welcome to give us a call at Garden City Garage as we’re experts on this.

 They’re all important really, but we’ve outlined the most common ones that we see in our garage below.

 The dashboard lights you really can’t afford to ignore are: